Are we there yet?

 Generally speaking though, it seems that we have managed.
 We embraced working from bedrooms and got a laugh out of getting Zoom-bombed.
 We coloured our own hair (some of us have even chanced an adventure with the scissors) and we challenged each other to make our own face masks.

-But over the past week or two, I have started to see a shift in behaviour.
-The realisation that we don’t really know when this will be over has started to dawn on a lot of us now.
-In recent days, we have started to wonder, not only about the spread of the virus, whether or not we can properly control it, or when there will be a viable vaccine; but about how the economy will cope, the certainty of our job, or about the safety of our children going back to school.
+But as another year begins and we realise that we are still very much in the midst of this pandemic, the realisation that we don’t really know when this will be over, has started to dawn on a lot of us now.
+In recent days, we have started to wonder, not only about the spread of the virus, whether or not we can properly control it, or when we might be able to get one of the many vaccines being talked about; but about how the economy will cope, the certainty of our job, or about the safety of our children going back to school.

 In the first few weeks of lockdown, I heard many friends and family members saying things like ‘I’m kind of enjoying this New Normal, I have discovered that I quite like my own company.
 It’s great to spend some time with the kids without having to leave for the office before they wake up’